abdalluhmostafa/weblogic-k8s-deployment/FMW-Infrastructure/README.md

 ===================================================

-# (3) Deploy your Domain
+# (3) Deploy your FMW Domain
 --

+NOTE: IF you deploy new domain for frist time it need to connect DB using NEW RCU PERFIX

+If there is existing domain it will skip creating new domain

+it check base_domain/logs if there are logs so we have a domain if no logs so it will create new domain

+SO: we need to create volume to map your domain to your host ` -v /root/domains:/u01/oracle/user_projects/domains `

+This path is in your pc and it's epmty `  /root/domains ` when domain created for frist time using RCU Iy will map domain home to ` /root/domains ` So when you restart contaier it will check this path ` /u01/oracle/user_projects/domains  ` inside container if found it, it will skep create new domain and will start you domain ..

+If you using K8s you must create PVC ..

-Dockerfile use image ` oracle/weblogic:12.2.1.4-generic ` that's you build in step2 to Deploy your application inside weblogic
+Dockerfile use image ` oracle/fmw-infrastructure:12.2.1.4` that's you build in step2 to Deploy your application inside weblogic

-1. Change your dir to deploy-domain
+1. Change your dir to 3-fmw-domain

-` cd 3-deploy-domain `
+` cd 3-fmw-domain`

 2. Copy your WAR file to container-scripts folder